 4. Use Paywall Bypass Extensions

-- First, download the zip file available at the link share above.
+- Download the ZIP file for Bypass Paywalls Chrome.
 Then, extract the zipped file’s master folder and save it on your device.

 - From the Chrome/Edge omnibox, visit the extensions page by typing chrome://extensions or edge://extensions.
 On this page you need to enable the developer mode.